CaroPattle/bicycle_data_melbourne/docs/_projects/2022-01-18-planning-permits.md

 #### Location, location, location

 While there were overall annual increases in permit volume between 2019 and 2021, this growth was not distributed uniformly across Victoria.
-Between 2020 and 2019, fewer than half of Victorian suburbs experienced permit volume growth, while between 2021 and 2020 this had reduced to 39% of suburbs.
+Between 2019 and 2020, fewer than half of Victorian suburbs experienced permit volume growth, while between 2020 and 2021 this had reduced to 39% of suburbs.

 Across the entire period, the ten suburbs below saw the highest volume of Victorians choosing to build.